Tjoppen/fmigo/README.md

 Note that support for this project is very limited until we receive further funding.

-What follows are some brief build and test instructions.
-There is also a section on how to set up GitLab CI.
+What follows are some brief build and test instructions (GNU/Linux, Windows and Mac), followed by a section on how to set up GitLab CI, followed by examples.
+There is also some stuff from the old README, which we haven't turned into tickets yet.

+# Building and test requirements

-# Pre-requisites
+## Pre-requisites

 CMake is meta build system required for creating the build system on all platforms.
 We support versions down to 2.8.12.2 in GitLab CI, but recommend version 3.5.1 or later.